 5.)
 Duck and Waffle

-Duck and Waffle is a lovely restaurant with an amazing view over London.
+Duck and Waffle is a lovely restaurant with an amazing view of London.
 Perfect for sunrise or sunset as they’re open 24 hours.

 Price: A meal can cost upwards of £20-30